 Complete your snowman's look with accessories, such as a Santa hat, scarf, or even a pair of sunglasses.

-Now you've got your snowman ready, be sure to also check out our tips on walking dogs in the snow.
+Now you've got your snowman ready, be sure to also check out our tips on walking dogs in the snow or for making hot chocolate to warm yourself up.